IMOP-lab/HV-Mamba/README.md

   <img src="https://github.com/IMOP-lab/HV-Mamba/blob/main/figures/3dreco.png">
 </div>
 <p align=left>
   Figure 3: Comparative representation of breast tumor delineation on DCE-MRI sequences and associated 3D reconstructions utilizing the HV-Mamba framework.
-Subfigures (a) and (c) display selected axial MRI slices with delineated tumor boundaries, marked in red.
-Corresponding 3D reconstructions in subfigures (b) and (d) integrate segmented tumor regions, visualizing spatial morphology and positioning within the thoracic outline, derived from 80 and 88 sequential images, respectively.
-The resultant models provide an enhanced anatomical perspective.
 </p>

+Based on the proposed method, 3D reconstructions of the patient’s thoracic outline and tumor were generated, as illustrated in Fig. \ref{3dreco}.
+The images show the segmentation of breast tumors in DCE-MRI and the corresponding 3D reconstructions derived from HV-Mamba results.
+Subplots (b) and (d) represent the 3D reconstruction models corresponding to 2D MRI slices (a) and (c), respectively, each comprising 80 and 88 sequence images.
+In each slice, the tumor region is annotated in red.

 ### Ablation study